dhkim0225/CarND-Advanced_Lane_Line_Detection/README.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image3]

+#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.

+I used a combination of color and gradient thresholds to generate a binary image.
+Here's an example of my output for this step.  (note: this is not actually from one of the test images)

+![alt text][image2]

+Its' process is in `getCombined()` function.
+The getCombined function receives the image of the image and return binary image.

+I use 6 datas to make lane recognition.

+Here's 2 datas.
+The weight of x direction and y direction was set to 7:3 when xy-sobel was used.

+v-channel of hlv and sobel by xy-direction - threshold 220, 255. r-channel of rgb and sobel by xy-direction - threshold 220, 255.

+Here's 4 datas.
+(Just use cv2.in_range function)
+HSV - threshold (20, 100, 100), (50, 255, 255)
+HSV - threshold (0, 0, 197), (255, 20, 255))
+HLS - threshold (0, 195, 0), (255, 255, 60))
+RGB - threshold (200,200,200), (255,255,255))

+Return the combined binary created by 6 elements in the getCombined function.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?